Dakidhem/yassir-tech-test/readme.md

 ## Features

-- Create a new employee with essential details (Last Name, First Name, Date Created, Department).
+- Create a new employee.
-- Get a list of employees with optional filtering by the date of creation.
+- Get a list of all employees with optional filtering by the date of creation.
+- Get a list of employees by the date of creation.
 - Record employee check-ins and check-outs with comments.
-- Calculate the time duration between check-in and check-out.
+- Calculate the time duration between check-in and check-out in hours.
 - Secure employee data using a database.

 ## Prerequisites